 1. UE has an established PDU Session with a UPF including the PDU Session Anchor 1 (PSA1 in Figure 4.3.5.4-1).
 The PDU Session User Plane involves at least the (R)AN and the PDU Session Anchor 1.

-2. At some point the SMF decides to establish a new PDU Session Anchor e.g. due to UE mobility, new flow detection.
+2. At some point the SMF decides to establish a new PDU Session Anchor e.g. due to UE mobility, new flow detection, reporting from EASDF during EAS discovery procedure (see TS 23.548[74] clause 6.2.3).
 The SMF selects a UPF and using N4 establish the new PDU Session Anchor 2 (PSA2 in Figure 4.3.5.4-1) of the PDU Session.
 In the case of IPv6 multi-homing PDU Session, the SMF also ensures that a new IPv6 prefix corresponding to PSA2 is allocated, and if the PCF has subscribed to the IP allocation/release event, the SMF performs the Session Management Policy Modification procedure as defined in clause 4.16.5 to provide the new allocated IPv6 prefix to the PCF.

 If the runtime coordination between 5GC and AF is enabled based on local configuration, according to the indication of "AF acknowledgment to be expected" is included in AF subscription to SMF events, the SMF sends an early notification to the AF after new PSA (PSA2 in Figure 4.3.5.4-1) is selected and waits for a notification response from the AF before configuring the new PSA.
 If the SMF receives a negative notification response from the AF, the SMF may stop the procedure.